Nmap: Features

 It has been cited in academic surveys as a foundational tool for network security reconnaissance.

 User interfaces

 NmapFE, originally written by Kanchan, was Nmap's official GUI for Nmap versions 2.2 to 4.22.
 For Nmap 4.50 (originally in the 4.22SOC development series) NmapFE was replaced with Zenmap, a new official graphical user interface based on UMIT, developed by Adriano Monteiro Marques.

+Web-based interfaces exist that allow either controlling Nmap or analysing Nmap results from a web browser, such as IVRE.